Jonathon-Fleming/ToxPi-GIS/Examples/Vignette3- Using ToxPi_creation_customized.md

 ## General Troubleshooting:
 * Error when accessing environment
   * Make sure quotes are included
   * The location to the proenv may be different if you did a custom installation location of ArcGIS Pro
+    *  Path to proenv must be changed within quotes
+    *  Path to toolboxes in script at Lines 990 and 991 must be changed
 * Error when running script
   * If a file not found error is given, try using the full file path for outputfile.lyrx instead of the current directory
   * If location is your current directory, use .\ to reference the location